AWS-Amazon Web Services Cloud Practitioner

 Amazon S3 ,

-Resdshift, and EBS.
+Resdshift, and

-AWS Shieldprovides protection against distributed denial of service or DDoS, for
+Shieldprovides protection against distributed denial of service or DDoS, for

 short, protection against DDoS attacks.
 The standard version of

-AWS Shieldis implemented automatically on all AWS accounts.
+Shieldis implemented automatically on all AWS accounts.

 Web Application Firewall , or